A recent origin for Saturn's rings from the collisional disruption of an icy moon: Conclusions

-The Cassini spacecraft during its Grand Finale tour in 2017 flew close enough to the rings to measure a gravitational perturbation using the radio science experiment and so determine a definitive mass for the rings \citep{charnoz17}.
-The scenario proposed here only works if the ring mass is comparable to the mass of Mimas though Cassini may find that the rings are much more massive as claimed by some.
+During Cassini's Grand Finale tour in 2017, the spacecraft flew close enough to the rings to measure a gravitational perturbation using the radio science experiment and so determine a definitive mass for the rings \citep{charnoz18}.
+The scenario proposed here only works if the ring mass is comparable to the mass of Mimas.
 If the mass of the rings is close to the upper range of current estimates - about $3\times$ the mass of Mimas - this scenario seems less likely since it becomes increasingly difficult to keep such a large ring parent moon within the Roche zone because of the stronger torques from tidal friction and the lower probability for disruption by an impact.
-However, if the mass for the ring system is found to be comparable to the mass of Mimas or much less, this scenario is strongly constrained and it should be possible to narrow the range of collision energies, impact geometries and the initial composition of the ring parent moon using more sophisticated simulation methods.
+New as yet unpublished reports suggest that the total mass of rings may be less than half of the mass of Mimas.
+Once the mass is known precisely, this scenario is strongly constrained and it should be possible to narrow the range of collision energies, impact geometries and the initial composition of the ring parent moon using more sophisticated simulation methods.